-- a road ahead.
-We've got to figure out how to respond to the musing of a certain court. got to make sure those interim rate caps we put in place become permanent.
-We need to do something about ancillary charges, and then we need to work with our state counterparts, and not just Alabama, but in every state in this country to figure out how we can address the problem of intrastate 9 rates.
-10 I think getting here today, gathering 11 like we are, is the start of it and I think if we all work together we can make sure that though 12 justice has been delayed, it won't be denied.
-13 - 15 (Applause.)
+- 1 a road ahead.
+We've got to figure out how to - 2 respond to the musing of a certain court.
+We've - 3 got to make sure those interim rate caps we put in - 4 place become permanent.
+We need to do something - 5 about ancillary charges, and then we need to work - 6 with our state counterparts, and not just Alabama, - 7 but in every state in this country to figure out - 8 how we can address the problem of intrastate - 9 rates. - 10 I think getting here today, gathering - 11 like we are, is the start of it and I think if we - 12 all work together we can make sure that though - 13 justice has been delayed, it won't be denied. - 14 Thank you. - 15 (Applause.) - 16 MODERATOR ZESIGER: Thank you.

-Thank you.

-- 16 MODERATOR ZESIGER: Thank you.
 Now, - 17 will Panel One please come up and our moderator is - 18 Kalpak and Rhonda, will be sitting over here. - 19 MR. GUDE: It's not often are able to - 20 start, not only on time, but a little early.
 So - 21 hopefully this is a start of a good trend for - 22 today.

-- 1 I wanted to take the opening to thank - 2 everyone for coming, particularly our - 3 distinguished panel and all of our panels for the - 4 day.
-I think we have set up a very interesting - 5 program, and a set of discussions, which we hope - 6 will further the understanding of the Commission, - 7 and the understanding of all of us, on these - 8 complicated issues with respect to ICS. - 9 It is something, as you just heard from - 10 the Chairman and from our Commissioners, this is - 11 something that is on the top of the priority list - 12 of a set of issues for the Commission to address. - 13 My staff in the pricing division of the Wireline - 14 Competition Bureau is tasked with handling it and - 15 addressing it as quickly as possible, and we are - 16 working a pace to move this along.
-I think this - 17 workshop, and the continuing dialogue that we have - 18 with others, is a strong effort to do that. - 19 Let me start right off by introducing my - 20 co-moderator, Rhonda Lien, who is a member of my - 21 team in the Pricing Division, and I'll quickly - 22 introduce the panelists, and then I think our plan
+23 1 I wanted to take the opening to thank 2 everyone for coming, particularly our distinguished panel and all of our panels for the I think we have set up a very interesting program, and a set of discussions, which we hope will further the understanding of the Commission, 7 and the understanding of all of us, on these complicated issues with respect to ICS.
+9 It is something, as you just heard from 10 the Chairman and from our Commissioners, this is 11 something that is on the top of the priority list of a set of issues for the Commission to address.
+12 My staff in the pricing division of the Wireline 13 Competition Bureau is tasked with handling it and 14 15 addressing it as quickly as possible, and we are working a pace to move this along.
+I think this 17 workshop, and the continuing dialogue that we have 18 with others, is a strong effort to do that.
+19 Let me start right off by introducing my 20 co- moderator, Rhonda Lien, who is a member of my 21 team in the Pricing Division, and I'll quickly introduce the panelists, and then I think our plan

-- 1 is to give each of the panelists five minutes to - 2 introduce themselves and provide a presentation of - 3 their thoughts on the issue, and then we will have - 4 some questions that first the staff of the FCC - 5 have put together, and then we'll open it up to - 6 questions from the audience, from the Internet, - 7 from far and wide. - 8 This panel is, our panel one, is to - 9 discuss the impact of reform and the potential - 10 need for additional reform.
-Obviously, that's the - 11 central issue of the day.
-We have some other - 12 panels that will follow that get into more - 13 details. - 14 Our panelists include Darrell Baker, who - 15 is from the Alabama Public Service Commission; - 16 Cheryl Leanza, Policy Advisor from the United - 17 Church of Christ; Talila Lewis from Helping - 18 Educate to Advance the Rights of the Deaf, or - 19 HEARD; Jesse Wiese, Policy Analyst at the Justice - 20 Fellowship; Karina Wilkinson, from the New Jersey - 21 Advocates for Immigrant Detainees; and Paul Wright - 22 from Human Rights Defense Center.
+2.4 is to give each of the panelists five minutes to introduce themselves and provide a presentation of their thoughts on the issue, and then we will have some questions that first the staff of the FCC have put together, and then we'll open it up to questions from the audience, from the Internet, from far and wide.
+8 This panel is, our panel one, is to 9 discuss the impact of reform and the potential 10 need for additional reform.
+Obviously, that's the central issue of the day.
+We have some other 11 12 panels that will follow that get into more 13 details.
+Our panelists include Darrell Baker, who 14 is from the Alabama Public Service Commission; Cheryl Leanza, Policy Advisor from the United 17 Church of Christ; Talila Lewis from Helping 18 Educate to Advance the Rights of the Deaf, or 19 HEARD; Jesse Wiese, Policy Analyst at the Justice 20 Fellowship; Karina Wilkinson, from the New Jersey 21 Advocates for Immigrant Detainees; and Paul Wright 22 from Human Rights Defense Center.